SemanticLab/semanticlab.github.io/blog_ner_demo.md

 * **Tensorflow SyntaxNet: Parsey McParseface** - This is not a NER tool, but a part of speech tagger that we used to try and extract proper nouns.
 Used [existing image](https://hub.docker.com/r/jesdoit/parsey-server/).
 * **DBpedia Spotlight** - an NER tool based on Wikipedia corpus, it detects entities and provides the DBpedia resource that it matched to.
 Used [existing image](https://hub.docker.com/r/dbpedia/spotlight-english/).

-If you know of other NER tools that would be useful to be included, please drop us a line at [foaf.person@semlab.io](mailto:foaf.person@semlab.io).
+If you know of other NER tools that would be useful to be included, please drop us a line at [semanticlab@pratt.edu](mailto:semanticlab@pratt.edu).

 ### Running